 The biggest factor that determines how long alcohol stays in the system is the number of drinks consumed.
 The liver can only metabolize a certain number of alcoholic drinks in a given time period.
 Anything in excess of what can be metabolized by the liver is stored in the blood and tissues, which serve as reservoirs.
 When repeated too often or over a prolonged period of time, it leads to permanent organ damage.

-The digestion of alcoholic beverages in the stomach and small intestine and movement into the bloodstream affects how long alcohol is in your body.
+The digestion of alcoholic beverages in the stomach and small intestine and movement into the bloodstream affects how long alcohol is in the body.
 People with slower absorption rates take longer to become intoxicated.
 Alcoholic beverages enter the liver from the bloodstream, where they are broken down for easy elimination.
 People with liver disease are slower to metabolize alcoholic drinks.

 Staying Sober: How Long Does Alcohol Stay in the System for a Urine Test?